Burns, Baby Burns: Cultural references

 The title of the episode references a line in The Trammps song "Disco Inferno" ("Burn, baby, burn").
 After discovering that Larry Burns is also working in Sector 7G, Homer frantically cleans up and puts away an almost entirely assembled jigsaw puzzle which has an image of Snoopy lying on his doghouse.
 The puzzle is missing several pieces over where Snoopy's nose should be, which was intentionally drawn that way to avoid copyright infringement.

 The character from Yale that Mr. Burns briefly talks to is based on the fictional character Dink Stover from the book Dink Stover at Yale by Owen Johnson.
 The episode contains several references to the film Caddyshack, in which Dangerfield starred in, such as the scene where Larry tries to fit in with Mr. Burns' associates.
 The final street party, which features the song "Any Way You Want It" by Journey (also featured in Caddyshack), also parodies the way that several films, including Caddyshack itself, end.
 The episode ends at a movie theater, which is a reference to several famous criminals who were involved with theatres, such as John Dillinger, Lee Harvey Oswald, and John Wilkes Booth.

 Reception

 In its original broadcast, "Burns, Baby Burns" finished 64th in ratings for the week of November 11–17, 1996, with a Nielsen rating of 7.7, equivalent to approximately 7.5 million viewing households.
 It was the fourth-highest-rated show on the Fox network that week, following The X-Files, Melrose Place, and Beverly Hills, 90210.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called it "[a] fun episode, with Rodney Dangerfield putting a lot of pathos into Larry – and Homer's impassioned speech atop the cinema at the climax is one of his funniest moments."
-Erik Adams calls it "A story that’s best viewed as a celebration of a comedic genius, appropriately topped off with a party thrown in his honor.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, called it "[a] fun episode, with Rodney Dangerfield putting a lot of pathos into Larry – and Homer's impassioned speech atop the cinema at the climax is one of his funniest moments."
+Erik Adams calls it "A story that's best viewed as a celebration of a comedic genius, appropriately topped off with a party thrown in his honor.
 So what?
-So let’s dance!"
+So let's dance!"